taqiabdulrahman/osticket/README.md

 </p>
 <br />
 <br />
-<h3 align="center">Once clicked, find the "Internet Information Services" expand it and then expand the "World Wide Web" tab.
+<h3 align="center">Once selecteed, find the "Internet Information Services" expand it and then expand the "World Wide Web" tab.
 Afterward, expand the application Developer tab.
-Finally check the "CGI" button & press Ok.
+Finally check the "CGI" button & press the "Ok" button.
 You will need CGI to download the PHP Manager.
 The PHP manager is a back-end web programming language that allows osTicket to run off a web browser.</h3>
 <br />
 <p>
   <img src="https://github.com/Joeljjoseph1998/osticket-prereqs/assets/50834280/a6af9c35-e10c-4d7e-b2c8-30ffbe128f08" height="75%" width="100%"/>